willswire/cosmology/README.md

 # 🌌 Cosmology

-Working with Big Bang can be tricky.
+Working with Platform One's [Big Bang](https://repo1.dso.mil/big-bang/bigbang) can be tricky.
 Especially when developing on a shared cluster with other team members.
 This project provides a playground for several of my personal "quests" in exploring novel functionality and features within Big Bang.
 In order to test my ideas and experiment on the cheap, I use the following technologies:

 - [Terraform](https://www.terraform.io) to provision [infrastructure](/infrastructure/README.md)
 - [Zarf](https://github.com/defenseunicorns/zarf) to package my configurations and deploy them